Epix-Incorporated/Adonis/README.md

 📢 **New to Adonis?
 Take a look at our official quick start video [here](https://youtu.be/1f9x9gdxLjw) or read the unofficial setup guide [here](https://devforum.roblox.com/t/1535122).**

-If you get stuck, feel free to ask for assistance in our [Discord server](https://discord.gg/H5RvTP3).
+If you get stuck, feel free to ask for assistance on our [Discord server](https://discord.gg/H5RvTP3).

 ### Method 1 (recommended): Official Roblox Model